anoma/nspec/docs/arch/node/engines/ticker_messages.juvix.md

 ```
 <!-- --8<-- [end:TickerMsg] -->

-There are only two message tags: `IncrementMsg`, which increases the counter
+There are only two message tags: `TickerMsgIncrement`, which increases the counter
-state of the ticker, and `CountMsg`, which the ticker responds to with the current
+state of the ticker, and `TickerMsgCount`, which the ticker responds to with the current
 counter state.

 ## Ticker Interaction Diagram